keirthana/anbox-cloud-docs/howto/install-appliance/enable-oidc.md

   audience: https://my.auth.com/api/v2
 ```

-With the preseed configuration you can initiate the initialisation process by running:
+With the preseed configuration you can initiate the initialization process by running:

     sudo anbox-cloud-appliance init --preseed < preseed.yaml

-Once the initialisation has been completed, you can register a new user by running:
+Once the initialization has been completed, you can register a new user by running:

     sudo anbox-cloud-appliance dashboard register <email address>